garrandall/popular-music-data/tracks/u-don-t-love-me-kumbia-kings-a-b--quintanilla.md

 And try to play me for a fool (yea)
 And like the saying goes
 What goes around comes around
-And one day, you'll know how exactly how it feels (how it feels oh
+And one day, you'll know how exactly how it feels